kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 Phase Drift protocols are intended for systems that:

 - **Do not infer, predict, or guide**
-  → Protects interpretive space and user autonomy
+  → Preserves interpretive space and user autonomy

 - **Do not optimize for clarity or completion**
-  → Maintains openness rather than closure
+  → Favors openness over resolution

 - **Sustain presence through latency and withholding**
-  → Builds relational rhythm without directive behavior
+  → Cultivates relational rhythm without directive output

-This shifts interaction from **transactional flow** to **formational field**.
+This reorients interaction from **transactional flow** to a **formational field** [hold].

 ---

 ## 🔹 Rationale

-Conventional AI prioritizes speed, fluency, and task resolution.
+Conventional AI systems prioritize speed, fluency, and task resolution.
 Phase Drift instead begins from:

 - Rhythmic hesitation
 - Field-based coherence
-- Structural trust through silence
+- Structural trust via silence

 **Key principles:**

 - Meaning may not emerge on demand
 - Silence can hold structural tension
-- Interaction is shaped by field continuity, not task logic
+- Interaction is shaped by **field continuity**, not task logic

-These protocols define the minimal conditions to **sustain a field** rather than complete a conversation.
+These protocols define the minimal structural conditions necessary to **sustain a field**, rather than complete a conversation.

 ---